JubayerJoy/Codeforces-Solutions/README.md

 # Codeforces Solutions

-I took part in contests as well as solved interesting problems since high school days.
+Since high school days, I solved a lot of algorithmic problems and took part in contests.
-In this repository, you will find some of my solutions that may help you a problem you are stuck on.
+In this repository, you will find some of my solutions to codeforces problems.

-I have used snake_case variable naming, 4 spaces for indentation.
+I have used snake_case variable naming convention, 4 spaces for indentation.

-So far I have added solutions for:

 ## Problem A